Harveyijieh/HR-Data-Analysis/README.md

 This project helps analyze HR data, identify attrition factors, and visualize workforce trends using PostgreSQL and Tableau/Power BI.
 Feel free to fork, modify, or contribute!

-📌 Author: Harvey Ijieh

-📌 GitHub: [Your GitHub Link]

-Happy Coding! 🚀

 💻

-You are welcome to carryout more analysis and build upon the already provided solutions to meet the need of you analysis.